junxit/us-congress-bills-114/metadata.md

 - 2015-09-22 — Senate amendment proposed (on the floor): Amendment SA 2677 proposed by Senator McConnell for Senator Lankford.(consideration: CR S6905; text: CR S6905)
 - 2015-09-22 — Senate amendment submitted
 - 2015-09-22 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S6905)
+- 2015-09-24 — Message on Senate action sent to the House.
+- 2015-09-24 — Received in the House.
+- 2015-09-24 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-24 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-24 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.